cartonmarkup/cssCarton/README.md

 This is great, because if you want to use the same stretched styleable class in different cells there is no need for extra styles to adjust to different cell width.
 You won't need to adjust the stretch if you change the wrapping cell in future.
 Stretched styleables will also still fit after a dynamic update of the wrapping cells dimensions.
 Even more so, they will also fit to cells that you didn't have a clue you would use when you created the styleable.
-Before I forget, because it demands on enough space, a stretched styleable will always break into a new custom line ( Even if you add a static width, that is much smaller than the length of the surrounding cell – What is by the way in my eyes no good approach for this element ).
+One important thing to note though is that a stretched styleable will always cause a linebreak.

      ...
      <div class="_cell" style="width: 300px;">